 Dealing with Flakes at Work

 First and foremost, I never wore black to the office.
-It made the flakes more visible and especially when my scalp was badly flaking I would look like a snowman.
-So did my desk.
-I decided to go for white, grey or cream clothing, dresses in particular, as they were easy to match accessories with.
+It made flakes more visible, especially when my scalp was badly flaking.
+To avoid looking like I was hit by a snowstorm, I decided to go for white, grey or cream clothing, dresses in particular, as they were easy to match accessories with.

 Low-key workplace accommodations

 One thing I would like everyone to know is that adjusting your work environment to help you manage your condition does not have to be impossible and expensive.
-It's ok if you prefer to have a white desk, higher chair or anything that can help you feel more comfortable.
+It's ok if you prefer to have a white desk, higher chair, or anything that can help you feel more comfortable.

 Using the keyboard with some additional support around the wrists and a trackpad instead of the mouse was a good change for me.
 It did not put as much strain on my joints and therefore some of my symptoms became easier to manage.

-Last, but not least I know that a lot of people with chronic diseases worry about how their frequent visits to the doctor will influence their performance.
-What I tend to do to make sure my dermatologist appointments didn't collide too much with my work is to always try to book them well in advance either at the beginning of the day or towards the end of the day.
-However, if for some reasons it's not possible you could also ask to work from home the day you have an appointment.
+What I try to do is bookend my appointments and ensure they didn't collide too much with my work.
+Always try to book them well in advance - aim for the beginning of the day or the end of the day.
+However, if for some reason it's not possible, see if you could manage to work from home the day you have an appointment.

 All in all, it's more possible than you think to work in an office environment while managing psoriasis symptoms.
 It is important that you know how to communicate your condition and do not worry about speaking up if you need help.

 Do you like to go pswimming with psoriasis?